Multiple target tracking based on sets of trajectories: Filtering recursion for RFSs of trajectories

 where $h_{j}^{k|k-1}$ is the same as $h_{j}^{k|k}$ but the data association vector has $i_{j}-1$ components as the data association at time $k$ has not been done yet.
-The resulting steps of the recursion, which are explained in the rest of the section, are shown in Algorithm \ref{alg:Recursion-radar_measurement}.
-As we consider the beginning of the simulation at time step 1, see Section \ref{sub:State-variables}, we can set $w^{0|0}\left(\oslash\right)=1$ such that trajectories at time 1 are born according to the birth model.
-In addition, $w^{0|0}\left(\oslash\right)=1$ is a particular case of (\ref{eq:posterior_radar}) so the type of multitrajectory PDF (\ref{eq:posterior_radar}) is conjugate for the standard model.
+The resulting steps of the trajectory $\mathrm{MBM}_{01}$ filtering recursion, which are explained in the rest of the section, are shown in Procedure \ref{alg:Recursion-radar_measurement}.
+As we consider that trajectories cannot be born before time step 1, see Section \ref{subsec:State-variables}, we can set $w^{0|0}\left(\emptyset\right)=1$ such that trajectories at time 1 are born according to the birth model.
+In addition, $w^{0|0}\left(\emptyset\right)=1$ is a particular case of (\ref{eq:posterior_radar}) so the multitrajectory $\mathrm{MBM}_{01}$ density is conjugate for the standard model.

-Before providing the recursive formulas for computing (\ref{eq:posterior_radar}) and (\ref{eq:prior_radar}), we introduce the following sets of single trajectory hypotheses: $\mathbb{U}^{k}$ contains the hypotheses of a surviving trajectory at time $k$ that has a data association hypothesis at time $k$; $\mathbb{S}^{k}$ contains the hypotheses of a surviving trajectory at time $k$ that does not yet contain a data association hypothesis at time $k$, $\mathbb{D}^{k}$ contains the hypotheses of trajectories present at time $k-1$ but not present at time $k$, $\mathbb{N}^{k}$ contains the hypotheses of new born trajectories at time $k$ and $\mathbb{D}^{1:k}=\uplus_{j=1}^{k}\mathbb{D}^{j}$, which considers trajectories that ended at time $k-1$ or earlier.
+Before providing the recursive formulas for computing (\ref{eq:posterior_radar}) and (\ref{eq:prior_radar}), we introduce the following sets of single trajectory hypotheses $\left(l,t,i,\xi\right)$: $\mathbb{U}^{k}$ contains the hypotheses of a present trajectory at time $k$ that has a data association hypothesis at time $k$; $\mathbb{S}^{k}$ contains the hypotheses of a surviving trajectory at time $k$ that does not yet contain a data association hypothesis at time $k$, $\mathbb{D}^{k}$ contains the hypotheses of trajectories present at time $k-1$ but not present at time $k$, $\mathbb{N}^{k}$ contains the hypotheses of new born trajectories at time $k$ and $\mathbb{D}^{1:k}=\uplus_{j=1}^{k}\mathbb{D}^{j}$, which considers trajectories that ended at time $k-1$ or earlier.
 After the $k$th update step, a single trajectory hypothesis is contained in $\mathbb{U}^{k}\uplus\mathbb{D}^{1:k}$.
 Before the $k$th update step, a single trajectory hypothesis is contained in $\mathbb{S}^{k}\uplus\mathbb{N}^{k}\uplus\mathbb{D}^{1:k}$.
 Mathematically, these sets are given by